tfsjohan/github-copilot-demo/readme.md

 I already have a SQL Server table called Users that I want to use for this entity.
 How ever, in my table the LastLogin field is called last_login.
 How can I use the existing table and make sure the property and db column match even though the name is not exactly right?

+## Chat QrController

+### Alt 1
+Please update the selected code to use the QRCoder nuget package instead.

+dotcore does not support Bitmap.
+Get a byte[] and return that directly using a File result instead.

+### Alt 2
+Please refactor this code to avoid using googleapis.
+Instead, find a Nuget package that can create a Png QR code and return that as a FileResult.
+Cache the output for 5 minutes.

+Use OutputCache instead of a memory cache

+Size should be the total width of the finished QR code.
+The argument to GetGraphics is the size of each block.
+Calculate how big each block needs to be in order to make the output size x size px.

 # React

 ## Cmd+I in ListReviews.tsx